-On joining The Golf Club Great Britain you will be able to obtain a recognised golf handicap and be able to upload and check your handicap at any time on-line.
+On joining The Golf Club Great Britain you will be able to check your golf handicap online, after you have obtained a recognised golf handicap.
+You will then be able to upload and check your handicap at any time on-line.
 Your handicap will be updated every time you play and there are two ways to achieve this:

 a) You can upload your scores online via the members area of the website where your scorecard history will be adjusted and any changes to your handicap shown as an “indicative change”.
 The actual new World Handicap System (WHS) calculations will be uploaded within 24 hours.
 This takes your best 8 scores from your latest 20 cards and works out your playing and actual handicap.